OluwadareLab/ParticleChromo3D_Plus/README.md

 Square Matrix Input format: The square matrix is a space seperated N by N intra-chromosomal contact matrix derived from Hi-C data, where N is the number of regions of a chromosome.
 <br><br>
-Or convert using the convert endpoint.
+Or convert using the convert endpoint after uploading the Sparse Matrix as a TSV file format.

 **4. Dependencies Installation:**
 -----------------------------------------------------------